 If you haven't heard of Tommy Banks and this Yorkshire restaurant with rooms, where exactly have you been for the past five or so years?
-Liberally festooned with awards - it has a Michelin star and was voted the UK's Best Fine Dining restaurant by Tripadvisor last year.
-It's very much a family affair.
+Liberally festooned with awards including a Michelin star, it's very much a family affair.
 The Banks have farmed these here parts for years and Tommy's brother James is head of front of house.

 As for the food, it's a real field to plate operation - they grow loads of their own.
-There's just one tasting menu on offer with dishes like Raw Beef, Truffle and Darling Blue Lobster with Green Strawberries to whet your appetite.
+There's just one tasting menu on offer with dishes like Aged Killeen, Seaweed and Winter Truffle to whet your appetite.
 The best thing about staying over is that you can enjoy some of the really inventive cocktails on their list using foraged ingredients they've then distilled, frozen or dried.
 Breakfasts are also a highlight.

 Rooms: All nine rooms are out of the main building and have been designed by Tommy's mother Anne.
 Expect cosy interiors, the odd four-poster bed and copper baths.